Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 test_pyoxynet(input_df=df)

-Generated data includes VO2, VCO2, VE, HR, RF, PetO2, and PetCO2.
+The generated synthetic data includes all essential CPET parameters: VO₂, VCO₂, VE, HR, RF, PetO₂, and PetCO₂.

 📧 Feedback & Issues: oxynetcpetinterpreter@gmail.com

-Publications
+Scientific Publications

-Explore the research behind Oxynet:
+Explore the peer-reviewed research and publications behind Oxynet:

 - Research: AI for CPET interpretation